nemec/clipr/migration-to-2.0.md

   Must call parser.ValidateConfig() or parser.AssertConfig() manually (or skip it in your production build).
 * Object is now passed to the Parse method rather than the constructor.
 * Configuration is now accessed by method `parser.BuildConfig()` rather than the `Config` property.
+* Parse method no longer returns the object, it now returns a ParseResult containing either a value, trigger, or list of errors.